mikedlowis-archive/bci/README.md

 About This Project
 ----------------------------------------------

-A distributed continuous integration script written in bash script.
+A distributed continuous integration script written in the bash scripting language.

 Installation
 ----------------------------------------------

-BCI can be installed on any machine that has Bash and basic unix utilities by executing the following commands:
+BCI can be installed on any machine that has Bash and basic unix utilities by executing the following command:

-    $ BCI_HOME="$HOME/.bci"
+    $ chmod +x bci
-    $ mkdir -p "$BCI_HOME"
+    $ ./bci install ~/.bci

-BCI scripts will install to $BCI\_HOME/bin which should then be added to your
+BCI scripts will install to $BCI\_HOME/bin which you should then add to your
 $PATH variable

 Using BCI